Jaya Rathakrishnan

-Jaya Rathakrishnan (born 10 March 1981) is a Singaporean bilingual screenwriter, lyricist and film director.
-Jaya started working as a screenwriter in 2001.
+Jaya Rathakrishnan (born 10 March 1981) is a Singaporean screenwriter, lyricist and film director.
+Rathakrishnan started working as a screenwriter in 2001.
 She started working as creative director for Stardust Story.
 Since then she has written award-winning Tamil television dramas such as Vettai (Pledged to Hunt) and Vyjayanthi under Vasantham, a Singaporean free-to-air television channel that is owned by Mediacorp.
 Most recently Janani D/O Madhavan Season 2, bagged her the “Best Children Series” Award in Pradhana Vizha 2018.

 Education

-Jaya completed her degree at Queensland University of Technology, Brisbane (2006) Bachelor of Fine Arts in Film & Television and her masters at Nanyang Technological University, Singapore (2010) Master in Mass Communication.
+Rathakrishnan completed her degree at Queensland University of Technology, Brisbane (2006) Bachelor of Fine Arts in Film & Television and her masters at Nanyang Technological University, Singapore (2010) Master in Mass Communication.

 Career

-Jaya Rathakrishnan started off as an assistant producer and started specialising in writing and producing with Eaglevision, Mediacorp since 2001.
+Rathakrishnan started off as an assistant producer and started specialising in writing and producing with Eaglevision, Mediacorp since 2001.
 She has since written several screenplays for award-winning television dramas, variety shows and Info-educational shows.

-Jaya has also penned several songs which has become a breakthrough in local compositions and YouTube sensations – Oru Murai, Kangal Rendil, Ketta Pillai, and Vidiyalai Kaanavillai.
+Rathakrishnan has also penned several songs which has become a breakthrough in local compositions and YouTube sensations – Oru Murai, Kangal Rendil, Ketta Pillai, and Vidiyalai Kaanavillai.
 She has also penned a song under Kollywood composer Ghibran's music for a Tamil movie.

-In 2017, Jaya Rathakrishnan founded Stardust Story, a media firm, and is currently in partnership with theatre director Beatrice Chia-Richmond.
+In 2017, Rathakrishnan founded Stardust Story, a media firm, and is currently in partnership with theatre director Beatrice Chia-Richmond.
 Since then, Jaya has written for several popular drama series under Stardust Story including the screenplay for Michael Chiang's Mixed Signals, After Love and Thilaanaa.
 Both the series, Mixed Signals and Thilaanaa were screened at the Singapore Media Festival 2019.

-Jaya also continues to collaborate with other content creators as a head writer and screenwriter.
+Rathakrishnan also continues to collaborate with other content creators as a head writer and screenwriter.
 She wrote the screenplay and dialogues for an episode of HBO Asia's Food Lore series - A Plate of Moon.